 What are Worker’s Compensation Benefits?

-Workers’ compensation insurance benefits to assist the injured employee include:
+SC Workers’ compensation insurance benefits that are available to assist the injured employee include:

 - Medical treatment and other medical expenses (gas mileage, public transportation costs)